"Hello, Zoc."

 "No."

 "What?
-You said I would have fame and fortune!"
+You said I would win!"

-"The sequel of course; there is always a sequel," said Papa Smurf as he and his tricycle squeaked back into the darkness.
+"Wait for the sequel of course; there is always a sequel," said Papa Smurf as he and his tricycle squeaked back into the darkness.

 "Noooooooo!"